mlswg/mls-protocol/draft-ietf-mls-protocol.md

     `confirmation_tag` value, and the `membership_key` for the old epoch to compute the `membership_tag` value in the MLSPlaintext.
-  * Calculate the interim transcript hash using the new confirmed transcript hash and the `confirmation_tag` from the MLSPlaintext.
+  * Calculate the interim transcript hash using the new confirmed transcript hash and the `confirmation_tag` from the MLSMessageAuth.

 * Construct a GroupInfo reflecting the new state:
   * Group ID, epoch, tree, confirmed transcript hash, interim transcript hash, and group context extensions from the new state
-  * The confirmation_tag from the MLSPlaintext object
+  * The confirmation_tag from the MLSMessageAuth object
   * Other extensions as defined by the application
   * Optionally derive an external keypair as described in {{key-schedule}}
     (required for External Commits, see {{joining-via-external-commits}})